bytesbydave/algorithms/Qustions/javascript.md

 ### Differences between synchronous and asynchronous functions in Javascript?

-- Synchronous functions are blocking while Asynchrnous functions are not
+- Synchronous functions are blocking while Asynchronous functions are not

 ```
 function fetchData(callback) {